 In Illinois, all current licensed and license-exempt centers participating in CCAP will have minimum training requirements.
-In order for a current center to continue receiving CCAP payments, these trainings must be completed by September 30, 2017.
-After this, annual training requirements will go into effect.
+In order for a current provider to continue receiving CCAP payments, trainings listed on the back page must be completed by the specified dates.

 Who benefits from this training?

 Trainings will give providers important and up-to-date information about the best health, safety and child development practices to be used in a child care setting.
 All children in a child care setting can benefit from a safer and healthier environment, and parents can feel more confident about their child's care.

 The chart on the back of this sheet details where centers can access their trainings, who must complete the trainings and when the trainings must be completed.
 Much of the required training is available online.
 CPR/First Aid training and re-certification must be completed face-to-face and be provided by an approved training organization.
 Providers can contact their local Child Care Resource and Referral (CCR&R) Agency for more information.

 All centers participating in the Child Care Assistance Program must register with the Gateways to Opportunity Registry.
 This allows required training to be tracked.
 Go to https://registry.ilgateways.com/ to become a member.

 What if caregivers have already completed some or all of the training?